 Is occupational therapy right for me?

 If you or a loved one has suffered a physical or neurological injury (such as a stroke or other brain injury), then you may wish to consider occupational therapy.
-Occupational therapists in Layton, Roy, Syracuse, and Farmington can help you or your loved one regain old skills and develop new methods for completing daily tasks.
+Occupational therapists in our Layton location can help you or your loved one regain old skills and develop new methods for completing daily tasks.
 If you’re not sure whether occupational therapy is right for you or your loved one, talk to your primary care provider.

 Schedule Your Occupational Therapy in Layton